jskov/openapi-jaxrs-client/src/docs/Configuration.md

 >So if there are types `FooBar` and `Foobar`, enabling this option will cause them to be rendered as `FooBar` and `FoobarX`.

->The types are assigned names in their (case-sensitive) sorting order.
+>The types are assigned names in order by their OpenApi ID (case-sensitive).
 Any type that conflicts with an already assigned name will be renamed.

 >The option `naming-rules-type-conflict-renaming` controls how the type is renamed.